-was sincerely honored (and at the same time a bit nervous) to travel to the Australasian region of APPA (AAPPA) and attend the ATEM (Association of Tertiary mate" without smiling, and that immediately sets the whole tone.
+was sincerely honored (and at the same time a bit nervous) to travel to the Australasian region of APPA (AAPPA) and attend the ATEM (Association of Tertiary

 Education Managers)/AAPPA conference last September in Melbourne, representing APPA.
 I think the nervousness started when I was informed that the presentation I was to make would be a plenary session with no other parallel sessions.
 Everyone, ATEM and AAPPA members alike, would be present.
 Gulp!